0069get100/GEOL0069_Cloud_Coverage_Classification/README.md

 radiance.npy
 ```

 The full image is then split into five smaller chunks to reduce memory use.
-Chunk 4 was selected for classification because it contains both clear sea-surface pixels and cloud-covered pixels.
+Chunk 4 was selected for model training and prediction because it contains a useful mixture of clear sea-surface pixels and cloud-covered pixels.

-Large raw data files are not included in this GitHub repository because the Sentinel-3 product and generated NumPy arrays are too large.
-The notebook contains the full code used to convert the original NetCDF files into NumPy arrays.
+Large raw data files are not included in this GitHub repository because the Sentinel-3 product and the generated NumPy arrays are too large.
+The notebook contains the full code used to convert the original NetCDF radiance files into NumPy arrays and reproduce the processing workflow.

 ---